 In March we celebrate British Science Week.
 During this week we encourage children to think about science and expose them to simple experiments.
 We often have visiting scientists who have demonstrated both a volcanic eruption and a rocket going into space.

-Please take a look at the following links for more information about Eco schools.
+Please take a look at the following link for more information about Eco schools.